 "What more do you people want?" strikes most black Americans as a naive question.

-It is difficult to see "apartheid" in a country in which the secretary of state, the national security adviser, the CEOs of Time Warner, American Express and Merrill Lynch, the presidents of the U.S. Conference of Catholic Bishops and the American Bar Association and even the last James Bond and Austin Powers girls are African-American.
+It is difficult to see "apartheid" in a country in which the secretary of State, the national security advisor, the CEOs of Time Warner, American Express and Merrill Lynch, the presidents of the U.S. Conference of Catholic Bishops and the American Bar Assn. and even the last James Bond and Austin Powers girls are African American.

-Blacks before the 1960s could barely have imagined racial preferences ardently defended by white administrators or that there would be black-studies departments in universities nationwide.
-Black politics in the U.S. are reflecting this changing reality.
-Increasingly, the African-American grimly convinced that the only difference in American race relations between 1964 and 2004 is in window dressing and etiquette is less an archetype than a personality type.
+Blacks before the 1960s could barely have imagined racial preferences ardently defended by white administrators or that there would be black studies departments in universities nationwide.
+Black politics in the United States are reflecting this changing reality.
+Increasingly, the African American grimly convinced that the only difference in American race relations between 1964 and 2004 is in window dressing and etiquette is less an archetype than a personality type.

-Of course, most of us still know a black person or two who bring to mind Homey the Clown from "In Living Color," painting life as a black person in the U.S. as an endless battle against racist abuse.
-This ideology, increasingly difficult to square with reality, is a legacy of a stain that the past left on the African-American self-image.
+Of course, most of us still know a black person or two who bring to mind Homey the Clown from the television variety classic "In Living Color," painting life as a black person in the U.S. as an endless battle against racist abuse.
+This ideology, increasingly difficult to square with reality, is a legacy of a stain that the past left on the African American self-image.